 Raster Image Formats in CAD

 - The raster format represents images in terms of pixels.
-On a display monitor, the pixels are dots which carry color attributes and levels of intensity in RGB (Red, Green, and Blue) colors.
-Raster graphics are suitable for photographic images and they are resolution dependent.
+On a display monitor, the pixels are dots which carry colour attributes and levels of intensity in RGB (Red, Green, and Blue) colours.
+Raster graphics are suitable for photographic images and they are resolution-dependent.
 They do not scale up to higher resolutions without loss of quality, because the image becomes grainier and image details become lost.

 - The vector format represents images as points, lines, curves and polygons (called primitives) on an algebraic grid.
 The primitives are utilized to create vector-based images.
 Vector images can scale up to any resolution without loss in quality.

 The most important difference between raster and vector-based images is that raster images are poor when they are scaled higher than the resolution at which they were created.
 On the other hand, vector images can be scaled up or down without any loss in image quality: